elisaado/somtoday-api-docs/README.md

 This is then encoded with base64, as is standard for HTTP Basic authorization.

-This yields the authorization header we above.
+This yields the authorization header we see above.

 #### Returns
 ```json